Updated December 23, 2023

-Fill a tray with water and let it freeze overnight.
-In the morning, offer your toddler different tools to explore the ice.
-They can use their hands, hammers, or eyedroppers of warm water.
+Fill a tray with water and freeze it overnight.
+In the morning, offer different tools to explore the ice.
+They can use their hands, hammers, paintbrushes, or droppers of warm water.

-- Add food color or liquid watercolors to the water before freezing to turn this ice activity into a color mixing one.
+- Add food color or liquid watercolors before freezing for a colorful twist.

-- Freeze water in different molds such as pie pans, ice cube molds with different shapes, or cylindrical ice cube trays
+- Freeze water in different molds like pie pans, unique-shaped ice cube molds, or cylindrical trays.

-- Freeze tiny treasures or toys inside the ice cubs
+- Freeze small treasures or toys inside the ice cubes.

 Discover over 100 ice play ideas!